9 Free Printable Improper Fractions to Mixed Numbers Anchor Chart

 Simple Improper Fractions to Mixed Numbers

-Sometimes children face difficulties converting improper fractions to mixed numbers.
-That’s why I taught some simple problems on converting improper fractions to mixed numbers on an anchor chart to your children.
+This method is about simple problems on converting improper fractions to mixed numbers on an anchor chart to your children.

-For example, if a student converts 4/3, he will first divide the numerator by the denominator.
+For example, if a student converts 4/3, first divide the numerator by the denominator.

 Here, 4 is the numerator and 3 is the denominator.
 The quotient is the whole number, the remainder is the numerator, and the denominator stays the same.
 So after dividing 4 by 3, the quotient is 1, which is the whole number, and the remainder is 1, which acts as the numerator.
-The denominator remains the same, which is 3.Â

 Displaying Improper Fractions to Mixed Numbers Anchor Chart

-It’s a great idea to ask them to make posters on converting improper fractions to mixed numbers on an anchor chart.
 In this method, they will learn how to convert as well as how to make posters.
 As an example, if a student converts 101/5, he will first divide the numerator by the denominator.
 Here, 101 is the numerator, and 5 is the denominator.

-The quotient is the whole number, the remainder is the numerator, and the denominator stays the same.Â
+The quotient is the whole number, the remainder is the numerator, and the denominator stays the same.

 So after dividing 101 by 5, the quotient is 20, which is the whole number, and the remainder is 1, which acts as the numerator.
 The denominator remains the same, which is 5.

-Convert Improper Fractions to Mixed Numbers Anchor Chart with Models
+Converting Improper Fractions to Mixed Numbers Anchor Chart with Models

 To convert 7/3, a student first divides the numerator by the denominator.